(Written in 2016, but it’s been nice to revisit this story in 2024.)

 In 2006 I tried boat wakeboarding for the first time at Lakeside Ski & Wake, then in 2007 I tried cable wakeboarding at WMSki.
 WMSki had a ladies morning every Thursday, I went religiously from 2007 until the site closed in 2013, I was so committed to ladies morning that if I didn’t attend a session I’d receive a phone checking if I was ok lol (I think that particular day I was on a photo shoot)!

 Those mornings were filled with sunshine, flat water, laughter, coffee and a lots of silly antics on the water.
-Each week I’d bring something random with me anything from an 8ft surf board to inflatable whale for us girls to lark around on.
+Each week I’d bring something random with me riding anything from an 8ft surf board to inflatable whale for us girls to lark around on.
 I think I’ve been round that lake on every possible ridiculous item that floats.
-In this time I don’t think my wakeboarding skills progressed leaps and bounds, but I did get stronger could get round the lake in piece, I couldn’t do any tricks and my very hyper-mobile shoulders/joints didn’t really lend themselves to this particular sport.
+During this time I don’t think my wakeboarding skills progressed leaps and bounds, but I did get stronger could get round the lake in one piece, I couldn’t do any tricks and my very hypermobile shoulders/joints didn’t really lend themselves to this particular sport.

 2012 was a dark time at WMSki, I won’t go into details, some of you reading will know the back story anyhow.
 Needless to say I needed a good distraction and something to focus on.
 So I finally left my inflatable whale, turtle, dinosaur, surf board, body board etc. at home, got some new more responsive boots for my wakeboard and finally started to try tricks.
 My friend Matthew noticed I was struggling to understand some of the basic principles on how approach jump and to not get dragged off once I was one on!
 We’d go round “twos up” (where two people are towed by the same carrier) and he shout helpful instructions over.
 Finally I was getting to grip with some basic tricks and I was really enjoying wakeboarding at a wakeboarding lake!